KeananG/Tanzanian-Water-Wells/README.md

 # <center> Phase 3 Project: Tanzanian Water Wells <center>
    <center>  By: Keanan Ginell
 # Business Overview
- Having access to water is a basic human right.
-In poorer countries this is unfortunately a problem people face everyday.
-To ensure the people of Tanzania have access to water, the government of Tanzania has tasked me with building a model to help predict if a well is functioning and which wells need repair.
-The stakeholders in this problem are the Tanzanian governement, citizens of tanzania, and those working in repairing the water wells.
+ Access to water is a basic human right, yet it remains a persistent challenge in economically disadvantaged nations.
+This is an issue faced by citizens of these nations on a daily basis.
+Recognizing the significance of ensuring water accessibility for the people of Tanzania, this model aims to determine the functionality of wells and identify those that require repair.
+The key parties involved in addressing this problem include the Tanzanian government, the citizens of Tanzania, and the individuals engaged in the repair of water wells.

 # Method
-To do this I first developed a baseline model using a dummy model, I then analyzed several other models including a decision tree, logistic regression, and random forest.
-After determining the random forest model performs the best I optimized the parameters and created my final model with a accuacy of 81% compared to the baseline model of 54%
+In order to achieve this, I initially constructed a dummy model utilizing this as my basline model.
+Subsequently, I assessed various other models, including a decision tree, logistic regression, and random forest.
+Upon determining that the random forest model exhibited the highest performance, I optimized the models parameters using a pipeline and grid searches.
+As a result, I developed a final model that achieved an accuracy of 81%, which is significantly superior to the baseline model's accuracy of 54%.

 # Results

 ![Feature Importance](feature_importance.png)

+      Among the various features considered, the most crucial one is GPS Height, and there are several potential reasons for its significance.
+Firstly, there may exist a correlation between the altitude of a well and other inherent attributes that are typically associated with different altitudes.
+Secondly, the type of well pump utilized may vary at different altitudes, subsequently affecting its functional capacity.
+The remaining important features, such as the well's age, water availability, and TSH, were expected to contribute more significantly to the overall analysis.

 ![scores](scores.png)
 # Wells gps height
 ![well_locations](well_locations.png)